ramyalol99/hello/README.md

 # hello
-This is a repository for an assignment for PSYCH 251
+This is a repository for an assignment for PSYCH 251, This is my first time using github.